 If your request is approved, you will receive a refund based on your original form of payment.
 If you paid by check, you will receive a refund check mailed to your address on file with the College.
 Make sure your address is current through NOVAConnect.
 If you paid by credit card, credit will be applied to the card.

 If your request is denied, you will be provided an explanation.
 You have the right to appeal.
 To do so, submit in writing all factual information explaining why you believe the denial is incorrect.
+All appeals must be submitted within 30 days of the notification of the original request denial.
 The written appeal should be submitted to the campus business manager, who will process the request through a higher authority.
 All decisions routinely take a minimum of 10 business days to be determined.
 You will be sent a letter advising you whether your appeal has been approved or denied.